stackrox/stackrox/roxctl/README.md

 One of the most important things about maintaining commands for `roxctl` is to ensure changes of behavior have no side effects.

-Since `roxctl` is typically used within CI as well as automation (e.g. scripts) by users, they are sensitive to behavior changes.
+Since `roxctl` is typically used within CI as well as automation (e.g. scripts) by users, it is sensitive to behavior changes.

 A behavior change may consist of: